vuesence/vue-faq/docs/en/frontend/css-ui-libs.md

 ::: details How to reduce dependency on foreign libraries?

-Wrap UI library components in your own.
+Wrap up UI library components in your own custom components.

 ```vue
 <!-- BaseButton.vue -->